plone/training/mastering-plone/code.rst

 .. figure:: ../_static/code_tree.png
    :align: center

-I earlier versions we used a folder-based such as in https://github.com/collective/ploneconf.site_sneak.
+In earlier versions we used a folder-based such as in https://github.com/collective/ploneconf.site_sneak.
 It proved to be a lot a lot of work to maintain that.